 There is nothing quite like the thrill of spotting wildlife in their natural habitat but you need to keep in mind that this is not a zoo.
 The animals come and go as they want and through a large area so you need a good measure of luck and patience if you are going to see them at all.

-But there is a way to tilt the balance in your favour and improve your chances of seeing the big five on your self guided tour on a daily basis.
-Follow this tip and you will almost be on par with the full time safari guides.
+But there is a way to tilt the balance in your favour and improve your chances of seeing the big five on your self drive tour daily.
+Follow this tip and you will almost be on par with the full-time safari guides.

-In the reception area of each main camp of the Kruger Park (there are 12 in total) you will find a map of the park with small color coded magnets available to stick onto it.
-The idea is for visitors to report their daily sightings of the big five (and on some maps, wild dog and cheetah) by placing the relevant color magnet onto the area of the map where they spotted the animal.
+In the reception area of each main camp of the Kruger Park (there are 12 in total), you will find a map of the park with small color-coded magnets available to stick to it.
+The idea is for visitors to report their daily sightings of the big five (and on some maps, wild dogs and cheetahs) by placing the relevant color magnet onto the area of the map where they spotted the animal.

 For instance, black = leopard, blue = buffalo and so on.
 It's completely voluntary but many people pay a visit to the map after their morning drive and report what they have seen.
 And it's this map then that can really help you to plan where you are going to drive every day.